ARMmbed/yotta/docs/reference/commands.md

  4. `yotta` instructs CMake to generate the make files / ninja files / IDE project file (depending on `--cmake-generator`)
  5. `yotta` instructs CMake to execute the build.
 The compiler used depends on the CMake Toolchain file provided by the active `yotta target`.

+For more information on the yotta build process, see the [build system reference](/reference/buildsystem.html).

 Options:

  * `--generate-only`, `-g`: only generate the CMakeLists, don't build